Skip to main content

 When a property owner needs this

 The cost of a lead paint inspection depends on the size and age of the home and the number of surfaces tested.
-The contractor you are matched with provides a free, no-obligation quote so you see the price before anything is scheduled.
+The contractor we send your request to provides a free, no-obligation quote so you see the price before anything is scheduled.

 Frequently asked questions